 How to Create or Refine a Content Marketing Strategy

-Content is a significant investment in your marketing.
-It also takes time to pay off, which is where many B2B SaaS companies get into trouble.
+Content is a significant investment in your digital marketing.
+It also takes time to pay off, which is where many B2B SaaS and eCommerce companies get into trouble.
 Unlike paid acquisition channels, content isn't a marketing tactic you can easily turn on and off.
 It takes months, even years, to build momentum.
 If you’re going to spend that much time working on a blog, you better have a content strategy.

-How to Develop a Content Marketing Strategy
+How to Develop a Great Content Marketing Strategy

 1. Who Will You Write For?